swethamohanraj/Inverse-of-matrix/README.md

 # Inverse-of-matrix

 ## AIM:
-To write a program to perform Inversse-two-matrix using python programming.
+To write a program to perform Inversse-of-matrix using python programming.

 ## ALGORITHM:
 ### Step 1: